Pakistan To Host All Flags Together Event To Showcase Cultural Diplomacy, UN Unity - UrduPoint

 Pakistan To Host All Flags Together Event To Showcase Cultural Diplomacy, UN Unity

+The event would be organized by Devcom-Pakistan in collaboration with the Ministry of National Heritage and Culture and the PNCA.

 The AFT event is a daylong celebration of cultural diplomacy and UN unity.
-It will feature a range of activities, including a youth conference, an interactive panel discussion with experts, international food stalls, an art and craft exhibition, and a showcase of organizations' work, as per a news release.
+It will feature a range of activities, including a youth conference, an interactive panel discussion with experts, international food stalls, an art and craft exhibition, and a showcase of organizations' work, as per a news release on Sunday.

 The event is expected to draw over ten thousand participants, including diplomats, UN officials, youth, and citizens.
 It is a free-entry event, but registration is required.